 Using Travel Authorization (Advance Parole)

 The DACA program allows foreign nationals to get permission to travel outside the U.S., known as advance parole.
 This means that they can leave the U.S. and return based on their travel authorization, which counts as a lawful entry.
 If you have married a U.S. citizen in good faith and meet the other requirements for adjustment of status, you can use that process to get a green card in the U.S. This will give you lawful permanent resident status, regardless of what happens to the DACA program.
 However, this area of law is detailed and subject to change, so you should not attempt to leave the U.S. without first speaking to an immigration attorney.

 DACA and Consular Processing

-If advance parole eventually becomes an option for DACA recipients again, a foreign national who is not eligible for adjustment of status may be able to use the consular processing procedures to get their green card.
+A foreign national who is not eligible for adjustment of status may be able to use the consular processing procedures to get their green card.
 They would need to be aware that a three-year bar on reentry to the U.S. applies if they have stayed unlawfully in the U.S. for 180 days or more.
 A 10-year bar on reentry applies if they have stayed unlawfully in the U.S. for one year or more.
 Fortunately, DACA status does not count as unlawful presence, nor does any time that a foreign national spends in the U.S. while they are under 18.
 If you got DACA before you turned 18 or shortly afterward, you may not have enough days of unlawful presence to trigger either bar.

 DACA and Permanent Bars